codemagic-ci-cd/codemagic-docs/content/flutter/dependency-caching.md

 ---
-description: How to cache dependencies for builds configured with the Flutter UI
+description: How to cache dependencies for builds configured with the Flutter workflow editor
 title: Dependency caching
 weight: 6
 aliases: